 In Years One and Two you will study a range of modules which will provide you with a thorough grounding in the key concepts, theories and schools of thought in both psychology and sociology.
 Through a combination of lectures, seminars and practical workshops you will develop a sound understanding of the historical development and contemporary applications of psychological and sociological knowledge, as well as understanding the philosophical debates that underpin psychosocial interpretations of the world around us.
 In addition, considerable emphasis is placed on enhancing a wide range of transferable skills, paying particular attention to improving your interpersonal and presentation skills, effective reading and writing, analytical thinking and critical reflection, as well as a sustained focus on the development of your research skills.

 Your ability to understand the relationship between complex academic theory and practical research will certainly enhance your employability on completion of this course.

-You can opt to study for an ordinary degree, completing three years of this course or an honours degree, completing four years of study.
-You will complete a range of modules, as outlined, each year and a dissertation in Year Four.
+You can opt to study for an ordinary degree, completing three years or an honours degree, completing four years.
+You will complete a range of modules, as outlined, each year.

 - You will develop the ability to make sense of complex and challenging psycho-social phenomena.